SOULC0DE/SOULC0DE/README.md

 Some things about me:
 - I'm 16 years old, my b-day is 04/08
-- I can code in Lua and Haxe, currently learning C#, C++ and Dart
+- I can code in Lua, Haxe and Dart, currently learning C, C#, C++ and JavaScript
 - I can draw/animate stuff, mostly for FNF Mods
 - I play a lot of Super Mario 64